All Episodes

 And number two, I'm sick of Congress getting involved in everything outside of what they're supposed to be doing, which is Congress.

-I also told him you had seven and a half years to come up with some kind of a health care plan, and just like a high school kid, you waited until Sunday night to do your Monday, Monday morning homework.
+I also told him you had seven and a half years to come up with some kind of a health care plan.

-They they were so poorly thought out, no strategy, no plan, no orchestration, no consensus building, you know, done behind closed doors, dumped on the caucus in the house, dumped on the caucus in the Senate, and it ends up failing, and John McCain is the happiest guy in the world.
+No strategy, no plan, no orchestration, no consensus building, you know, done behind closed doors, dumped on the caucus in the House, dumped on the caucus in the Senate, and it ends up failing, and John McCain is the happiest guy in the world.

 Lisa Murkowski is the happiest woman in the world.

-They think they I was watching Lisa Murkowski and Susan Collins on an interview this weekend, and they think they are the champions of the American people, and they did what's best for their state.
+They think they, I was watching Lisa Murkowski and Susan Collins on an interview this weekend, and they think they're the champions of the American people, and they did what's best for their state.

 He's the number one reason we left New York State, okay?